spoonapps/docs/doc/reference/spoon_scripts/spoon_script.md

 	instruction <arg 1> <arg 2> ...
 	instruction <arg 1> <arg 2> ...

-The script is read and executed top-to-bottom.
+The script is read and executed top-to-bottom and a is not case-sensitive.

-Spoon Script files are not case-sensitive.
-However, we recommend making all instructions UPPERCASE and all arguments lowercase to more easily delineate the two.

 All scripts have an implicit `commit` at the end of the script.
 After the last instruction in the script, it executes `spoon commit` on the container.
 If a name was not provided to the `build` command (via the `-n` or `--name` flag) then the new image will be created with its ID as its name.